 As the infographic shows, the company defines the blockchain as a decentralized ledger of all transactions across a peer-to-peer networks, enabling participants to confirm transactions without the need for a central certifying authority.
 The infographic also explains the process well and gives some examples of applications of blockchain technology.

 Another good visual overview and article is offered by Deloitte (we quoted it twice).
 Check it out.

 Blockchain technology beyond finance

 As promised we were also going to touch upon the various possibilities that are being looked at regarding blockhain as we speak.
 It’s impossible to tackle them all and it’s certainly impossible to write a definitive guide or something similar on the future or potential of blockhain.
 Some authors and many researchers have delved deep into the matter already but as tends to be the case with the future nothing is sure and no one can write that definitive guide in this stage, if ever at all.

 One of the many, really many, organizations working with numerous vertical experts to research and explore the potential of blockchain technology is the World Economic Forum.

 We’ll let them end this brief explainer of blockchain technology in finance and beyond with a more visual and easy introduction, touching upon various possibile applications, in a video.
-Make sure you look at blockhain technology, beware of the hype and try to find a balance between promises, dreams, realities and sound views.
-Maybe signing up for our newsletter is a good way to stay tuned about blockhain technologies and digital transformation in a rather balanced way.
+Make sure you look at blockhain technology, beware of occasional hype and look at how blockchain is used in practice today.